jonasbtn/helipad_detection/README.md

 # HELIPADCAT: CATEGORISED HELIPAD IMAGE DATASET AND DETECTION METHOD

 We present HelipadCat, a dataset of aerial images of helipads, together with a method to identify and locate such helipads from the air.
-Please cite the following paper if you use the data or code:
+Please cite the following paper if you use our data or code:

 >	J. Bitoun, S. Winkler.
 "HelipadCat: Categorised helipad image dataset and detection method."
 > In Proc.
 IEEE Region 10 International Conference (TENCON), Osaka, Japan, Nov.
 16-19, 2020.